nattasit63/matc/docs/guild_traffic_lib.rst

    - Row 2, column 2
    - Row 2, column 3

+# 1. Full planning function  is a function that use for plan all at once

+   .. .. image:: tutorial_pic/full_plan.jpg
+   ..    :width: 800
+   ..    :height: 100
+   ..    :alt: Alternative text
+   ..    :align: center

    sample_fullplan_ is an example to use full_plan()

-   2. Multi-Agent Traffic Control (matc) is a function replanning traffic when one of agents have picked up or delivered and then replanning from its current position.(User have to write a program to use with this function)
+# 2. Multi-Agent Traffic Control (matc) is a function replanning traffic when one of agents have picked up or delivered and then replanning from its current position.(User have to write a program to use with this function)
       To use , User have to initial data first by call sub-function initial()

       | Input variable in initial()| format |